dev-mush/jaims-py/README.md

     <img width="300" src="https://github.com/dev-mush/jaims-py/assets/669003/5c53381f-25b5-4141-bcd2-7457863eafb9" >
 </p>

 # JAIms

 _My name is Bot, JAIms Bot._ 🕶️

 JAIms is a lightweight Python package that lets you build powerful LLM-Based agents or LLM powered applications with ease.
 It is platform agnostic, so you can focus on integrating AI into your software and let JAIms handle the boilerplate of communicating with the LLM API.
 The main goal of JAIms is to provide a simple and easy-to-use interface to leverage the power of LLMs in your software, without having to worry about the specifics of the underlying provider, and to seamlessly integrate LLM functionality with your own codebase.
-JAIms natively supports OpenAI's GPT models and Google's gemini models, and it can be easily extended to connect to your own model and endpoints.
+JAIms natively supports OpenAI's GPT models, Google's gemini models and Mistral models, and it can be easily extended to connect to your own model and endpoints.

 ## Installation